OpenMDAO/OpenMDAO-Framework/docs/simple/optimizers.rst

     Elapsed time:  0.0497758388519 seconds

 We didn't do as well here with NEWSUMT.
 However, the default number of iterations for NEWSUMT is 10.
-We can tell that we are hitting that because we've perfomed 10 gradient executions.
+We can tell that we are hitting that because we've performed 10 gradient executions.
 Note that we would also be able to tell that from the number of driver iterations, which in NEWSUMT is stored in iter_count.
 Note that not every driver reports an iteration count, so we didn't print it here.
 Let's boost our maximum number of iterations: